-Teacher Contracts and IEP Meetings
+6. Teacher Union Contracts and IEP Meetings

 One obstacle that often comes up when scheduling IEP meetings is teacher contracts.
 Teacher unions (who for the most part, I support) get contracts that are very specific about days and times that the teachers work.